 So in the early days, I found my girls were fine to stay in long days.
 I worked 9-5 so they were in just before until just after with no issue.
 As they got older, however, I found that if they did a long day or two consecutive days in a row, they were tired and cranky at home for the rest of the week.

 Fortunately for me, I had flexibility in my days to change and changed it up so we never had two days in a row and they were much better!
-If you are heading back to work or have the option to change up your days then I would recommend if your little one seem irritable and tired after daycare days.
+If you are heading back to work or have the option to change up your days then I would recommend it if your little one seems irritable and tired after daycare days.

 Obviously, this isn’t an option for some people, but merely a suggestion if it’s do-able.

 When they did have days in a row, I tried to pick them up early and found this helped also.

 I hope these tips helped and possibly reduce the stress and anxiety you might be having about putting your little ones into care.
 Just remember that they will be fine, and that cuddle they give you at pick up, all excited to see you, is one of the best cuddles there is.